Homes In Multiple Occupation Licence

-As a Local Authority, we are required to license larger, higher risk HMOs.
-Those which are three storeys and above that are occupied by at least five people who constitute more than one household.
+The Local Authority are required to licence larger, higher risk HMOs, that is those which are three storeys and above that are occupied by at least five people who constitute more than one household.
 Anyone who owns or manages such a property should apply for a licence.

 A licensable House in Multiple Occupation is a building (or part of a building, such as a flat), that:

 - is occupied by more than one household and where more than one household shares, or lacks an amenity, such as a bathroom, toilet or cooking facilities

 - is occupied by more than one household and which is a converted building, containing self contained flats and non self contained accommodation (whether or not some amenities are shared or lacking)